Hidden Braces – The Cost Of Fashion

 Most patients choose hidden braces for aesthetic reasons.
 As we’ve mentioned, no one will know you’re wearing them, so you can straighten your teeth without anyone realising.
 That’s exactly why these braces are often called invisible or even incognito braces.

-Like any orthodontic treatment, incognito braces have pros and cons.
-You’ll need a few weeks to get used to these braces, which means you can expect a few temporary problems with eating and speaking.
-But after your adjustment period, you won’t even notice you have braces.
+Like any orthodontic treatment, hidden braces have pros and cons.
+You’ll need a few weeks to get used to these braces, which means you can expect a few temporary problems with speaking.
+But after your adjustment period, about 2 weeks, you won’t even notice you have braces.
+Lingual braces are liked better than any other, including aligners.

-You’ll need regular check-ups to ensure your braces are working.
-Keep in mind that we need to work behind your teeth and upside down, which means appointment times can be slightly longer.
+You’ll need about 6-weekly check-ups to ensure your braces are working to their best.
+Keep in mind that we need to work behind your teeth (you lie on your back), which means some of the appointment times will be longer than normal braces.

-These downfalls are minimal and temporary though, and once you’re used to your hidden braces, you’re going to love achieving straight teeth without anyone even noticing.
+These down sides are minimal and temporary though, so once you’re used to your hidden braces, you’re going to love achieving straight teeth without anyone even noticing.

 Applying Lingual Braces

 Invisible braces are designed specifically to fit each of your teeth.
-Once the brackets are made, we cement them into place in one go.
+Once the brackets are made, we glue them into place, all in one go.
+Takes about one hour.

 The first step, though, is to take accurate measurements.
-We do this by taking impressions of your teeth and then sending them off to the fabrication company.
+We do this by taking digital impressions of your teeth and sending them off to fabrication.
 We then create a mock-up of what your teeth will look like at the end of your treatment.

 How Long Does Treatment Take?

 The good news is that having braces behind your teeth doesn’t make your treatment time longer.
-It all depends on your particular orthodontic problem.
-You’ll also need to be diligent about attending appointments, following instructions and wearing your bands.
+Treatment time depends on your particular orthodontic problem.
+You’ll need to be diligent about attending appointments, following instructions.
+It is quite ususal to complete moderate problems in one year or less when there is not a huge bite component to correct.
+This was previsously not possible.

-How to Keep Your Teeth Clean with Incognito Braces
+How to Keep Your Teeth Clean with Lingual Hidden Braces

 It doesn’t matter what type of orthodontic treatment you have, it’s important to keep your teeth clean.
 Food can easily get lodged in the wires and brackets, and this results in a build-up of plaque.